 Big Ideas By The Sea

-Often in traditional academic conferences, the most stimulating conversations take place during coffee breaks when attendees can interact with each other, discuss their research interests and expand their professional networks .
+Often in traditional academic conferences, the most stimulating conversations take place during coffee breaks when attendees can interact with each other, discuss their research interests and expand their professional networks.
 A unique feature of BIBTS is its emphasis on the facilitation of these conversations and thus the ‘Unconventional conference’ – Unconference format.
-At BIBTS, the agenda, topics and workshops will be participant-driven and oriented, making this a valuable event for PhD and early career researchers from virtually any academic background.
+At BIBTS, the agenda, topics and workshops will be participant-driven and oriented, making this a valuable event for, undergraduate/MA/PhD students and early career researchers from any academic background.
 Three speakers have been invited to deliver keynote addresses around our theme to provoke and inspire the dissemination the topics.

 - Professor Dan Parsons: Director of Energy & Environment Institute, University of Hull.